joostkremers/pandoc-mode/docs/index.md

-If the most recent call to Pandoc created a pdf file (i.e, the option “Convert to pdf” was called), Emacs will display the pdf file instead of the output file defined by the output file/directory options.
+If the most recent call to Pandoc created a pdf file (i.e, the option “Convert to pdf” was called), Emacs will display the pdf file instead of the output file defined by the output file option.
 The viewer to use in this case is defined by the option `pandoc-pdf-viewer`, which can be Emacs (using `doc-view-mode`, or `pdf-tools` if installed) or an external program.

 Note that this functionality is not as full-featured as with e.g.,